wallinters/wallinter-hybrid-IAProtocol/README.md

 ### How It Works

 The protocol is based on a series of **sequential and conditional modules**.
 The human defines the strategic and creative framework, while the AI assists in breaking down tasks, organizing information, and suggesting options.
+Simply copy and paste the complete protocol into the chat to start the workflow.

 * **Activation:** The protocol starts by recognizing its structure and directives.
 * **Prerequisites:** Initial planning modules (Identity, Terrain, etc.) are completed.